dinesh-here/rust-light-server/README.md

 | --gzip / -g | enable gzip compression | |
 | --help / -h | Displays list of options available

+## Example
+> rust-light-server --port 8089 --gzip c:\demo\webpages\

+it will start the server on port 8089 and serve the files from webpages folder web url will be http://127.0.0.1:8089